wasabifx/wasabi/README.md

 #### Description ####
 An HTTP Framework built with [Kotlin](http://kotlin.jetbrains.org) for the JVM.

-Wasabi combines the expressivness of Kotlin, with the power of Netty and the simplicity of Express.js (and other Sinatra-inspired web frameworks) to provide an easy to use HTTP framework
+Wasabi combines the conciseness and expressiveness of Kotlin, the power of Netty and the simplicity of Express.js (and other Sinatra-inspired web frameworks) to provide an easy to use HTTP framework

 #### What it is ####